Dave-team/Knowledge-base/Productivity.md

 - Listen to your body: there will be times when you feel low energy - pushing through this is likely counterproductive.
 Instead, recharge and realize you can be productive again a different time
 - Whatever is highest priority, that always gets done.
 If working out is highest priority, then I could never say I don’t have time.
 In the morning, I work out, and however long it takes is how long it takes.
 I do not start my day until I’ve worked out.
 - Balance large projects with ad hoc work.
 Simarly, take a step back when something isn't working right.
 This way, we still have progress and the switch of topics might help getting to a good answer.
+- Act now - don't hold things off until later

 ## Process
+**Weekly**
+Use a weekly planning instead of daily as daily will be focused on busyness.
+The key is not to prioritize whats on your schedule but to schedule your priorities.

+How to perform a quandrant 2 organization:
+- Identify your roles.
+Spouse.
+Son.
+Cousin.
+Friend.
+Grandson.
+Individual.
+Colleague.
+Stakeholder.
+BI Manager.
+- Setting goals.
+What are 1 or 2 important goals you feel you should achieve for each role in the next 7 days?
+Ideally, most of these goals fall under quadrant 2
+- Scheduling: looking at the next 7 days, when are you spending time to achieve these goals?
+- Daily adapting.
+Daily prioritization and adapting to unexpected events.
+Plan your day each morning

+Map out how much time you spend in each quadrant.
+After that, review and determine whether you’re happy with how you spent your time.

+**Daily**
 - Planning in the morning:
     - Determine the most important thing to be done
     - Have 2 or 3 other high priority tasks